 Many protein powders out in the market are not suitable for children or contain a high amount of casein, milk solids, soy and gluten that can disrupt sensitive digestion.

 Protein is essential for good health and is particularly important for the growth and development of children.
 This essential macronutrient is vital for brain development, organ function, muscle growth and repair, and a healthy immune system.
 Due to the demands of growth and development, obtaining adequate protein is particularly important throughout infancy, childhood and adolescence.
-That's why a child's protein needs are significantly higher per kilogram of body weight than for an adult.

 Why protein powder for kids?